Best gold investments: Gold bars and coins.

 Selecting the right fund starts with clarifying your investment goal.
 Do you want direct exposure to the price of gold?
 If so, look for an ETF that holds physical bullion.
 If you're interested in the growth potential of the gold industry, a fund that invests in mining stocks might be a better fit.
 Once you've decided, compare the expense ratios of different funds—a lower ratio is generally better.
 You can find all of this information in the fund's prospectus, which is a document all investors should review.
 For more guidance, you can explore educational resources on different investment strategies.

-Investing in Gold Mining Stocks
+Should You Invest in Gold Mining Stocks?

 If you’re comfortable in the stock market, investing in gold mining companies can feel like a natural way to add gold exposure to your portfolio.
 Instead of buying the physical metal, you purchase shares in the businesses that find, extract, and process gold.
 This is an indirect investment, meaning your success is tied to the performance of a company, not just the price of gold.
 The main appeal here is leverage.
 A small increase in the price of gold can create a much larger increase in a mining company’s profits, which can send its stock price upward.
 A well-managed company can deliver returns that significantly outpace the spot price of gold.